stfc/cloud-docs/source/Swift/CLI.rst

 .. note::

-  This occurs if folders have been created using `+ Folder` via the GUI, or if ``swift upload <container> <empty folder>`` has been used.
+  This occurs if folders have been created using the `Create Folder` screen, rather than the `Upload File` screen with the GUI, or if ``swift upload <container> <empty folder>`` has been used.
-  The choice of folder creation mechanism should not affect the file structure when downloading containers/files or viewing the GUI.
+  The choice of folder creation mechanism should not affect the file structure when downloading containers/files or viewing files through the GUI.

 In this case, the Swift client must be used to save containers: